Colleges in Ithaca, NY

 A Thriving Educational Community

-Ithaca, NY is carved by gorges and waterfalls, but it's shaped by its educational institutions, Cornell University, Ithaca College, and Tompkins County Community College (TC3).
+Ithaca, NY is carved by gorges and waterfalls, but it's shaped by its educational institutions, Cornell University, Ithaca College, and Tompkins-Cortland Community College (TC3), which is just down the road from Ithaca in Dryden, NY.
 These schools fuel the city's rich cultural scene and foster its creative spirit.
 Combined, the schools bring over 30,000 students into the community each fall, and with them, PhDs in every field from astrophysics to zoology.
 The brainpower makes Ithaca a fun-loving, worldly, connected city, and turns the beautiful campuses on East Hill and South Hill into international destinations in their own right.

 Founded in 1865 by Ezra Cornell and Andrew Dickson White, the Ivy League institution is also the land-grant institution of New York State.
 The distinctive blend of public and private colleges continues to make Cornell the most educationally diverse university in the Ivy League.
 Guided walking tours of campus take place throughout the year, rain or shine.
 The tours are wheelchair accessible, are mostly outdoors, and last about one hour.

 Founded in 1892, Ithaca College is home to some 6,500 students and offers more than 100 degree programs in five academic schools.
 Students, faculty, and staff create an active, inclusive environment anchored in a desire to make a difference locally and globally.
 Consistently ranked a top producer of Fulbright scholars, Ithaca College is one of the most LGBTQ friendly colleges in the country, and a top 10 college in the Northeast.